odow/StochOptFormat/README.md

 - all primal (and dual, if applicable
 ) values for the decision variables in each node of the scenario

-Comparing solutions is even more complex than the deterministic case, however, with the above mentioned report it is possible to evaluate multiple metrics of the objective function distribution such as expected values, quantiles, CVaR.
+Comparing solutions is more complex than the deterministic case; however, with the above mentioned report it is possible to evaluate multiple metrics of the objective function distribution, such as expected values, quantiles, and CVaR.
-Since solutions ara available for all nodes of the scenario in the solution report, it is possible to use the same methods as for deterministics methods.

 We emphasize that the _out-of-sample_ analysis is deeply tied with the actual application of stochastic optimization in real life.